 Without the huge tides generated by the Moon, there would be no life, or living beings would have to develop in a different way to adapt to the six-hour day and extreme climate changes that would take place on a moonless Earth.

 6 …people were twice as intelligent?

-According to experts, in this case we would be healthier and more developed at the individual level, more good-looking and less religious.
-Nevertheless, we still would be different from each other, and the society would be as antagonistic as it is now.
+According to experts, in this case, we would be healthier and more developed at the individual level, more good-looking and less religious.
+Nevertheless, we still would be different from each other, and society would be as antagonistic as it is now.

 7 …all the cats on Earth suddenly died?